1428 (22nd November)

 French raiders lay waste to Sandwich, Kent.

-Warwick captured a German saltfleet on its way to Lubeck.
+Warwick captured a German fleet on its way to Lubeck.

-Warwick was recalled to Westminster to explain why he had attacked the Spanish and German ships when England was at war with neither country.
+Richard Neville, Earl of Warwick was recalled to Westminster to explain why he had attacked the Spanish and German ships when England was not at war with either country.

-After a brawl broke out between his men and members of the Royal household, Warwick, fearing that he may be murdered, fled to Calais.
+A brawl broke out between Warwick’s men and members of the Royal household.
+Warwick, feared the repercussions and fled to Calais.

 1459 (23rd September)